Metrics For Kubernetes System Components

 Metric cardinality enforcement

 Metrics with unbounded dimensions could cause memory issues in the components they instrument.
-To limit resource use, you can use the --allow-label-value command line option to dynamically configure an allow-list of label values for a metric.
+To limit resource use, you can use the --allow-metric-labels command line option to dynamically configure an allow-list of label values for a metric.

 In alpha stage, the flag can only take in a series of mappings as metric label allow-list.
 Each mapping is of the format <metric_name>,<label_name>=<allowed_labels> where <allowed_labels> is a comma-separated list of acceptable label names.